DenisB7/communicate/README.md

 But, in addition to exchanging  messages while both are online, it has:
 1. It count unread messages

     1.1.
 When user on main page

     1.2.
 When user offline

+2. It showing number of unread messages on main page
-2. It show old messages
+3. It show old messages in chat